 Even adults love to blow bubbles.
 Bubbles are an easy, fun, and entertaining part of picnic parties.
 Encourage every family attending the picnic to bring a variety of bubbles.
 Some bubbles come in colors like blue, pink, or orange, while other bubble kits can create massive bubbles.

 Having a wide variety of bubbles will encourage the kids to have endless fun as they create new games with their new bubbles.
-Adults can also have fun with bubbles and feel like their kids again as everyone runs around creating fun shapes and designs with bubbles.
+Adults can also have fun with bubbles and feel like they're kids again as everyone runs around creating fun shapes and designs with bubbles.

 When bringing bubbles to a park, make sure that you use an environmentally friendly formula, especially if the park is near a river, stream, or lake.